 6.11 Only one site has been proposed for waste development in the SMWLP.
 Planning applications for waste development on other sites will need to comply with policy WP3.
-The categories below reflect the desire to protect the open countryside as well as the practical constraints on waste development.

 Policy WP3: Existing or designated land-uses potentially suitable for waste development